Stonehenge, Glastonbury, & Avebury

 Glastonbury Tor

-Tor name comes from the Old English word Torr meaning cone-shaped hill.
+Tor comes from the Old English word Torr meaning cone-shaped hill.

 The Tor was thought to once be a center for the initiation of Druid priests and priestess.